jill64/sveltekit-adapter-aws/docs/lambda-s3/README.md

 ## Cons

-- Splitting Origin when without CloudFront

 - Limited Pre-rendering

-Pre-rendered content is served from Lambda to unify the origin.
-When using a large SSG, you may reach the Lambda package size limit.
+Files outside of the \_app directory will continue to be served by lambda.When using a large SSG, you may reach the Lambda package size limit.
 (50MB:zipped, 250MB:unzipped)

 ## Use cases